caciulla/caciulla/README.md

 ### Hello, I'm Chace 👋

-I'm a Technical Writer settling into a career change
+I'm a Technical Writer enjoying a new career path ☀️

 - 🔭 I’m working on contributing to Open Source projects
 - 🌱 I’m currently learning API Documentation